dwiindraloka/Practise-Case-Model-Deployment/README.md

 * PAY_1: Customer late for first payment (in Month)
 * PAY_2: Customer late for second payment (in Month)
 * PAY_3: Customer late for third payment (in Month)
-* BILL_AMT1: Customer's bill for first payment
+* BILL_AMT1: Customer's bill for first payment (in USD)
-* BILL_AMT2: Customer's bill for second payment
+* BILL_AMT2: Customer's bill for second payment (in USD)
-* BILL_AMT3: Customer's bill for third payment
+* BILL_AMT3: Customer's bill for third payment (in USD)
 <br>
-The output's result are 0 or 1, namely:
+The output's result are:
 <br>
-0: Customer are predicted not to be late in making credit payments for next month
+0 for Customer are predicted not to be late in making credit payments for next month
 <br>
-1: Customer are predicted to be late in making credit payments for next month
+1 for Customer are predicted to be late in making credit payments for next month
 <br>

 ## 2. Make server on pythonanywhere